HITB-CyberWeek/hitbsecconf-ctf-2021/writeups/svghost/svghost.md

 <?xml version="1.0" encoding="utf-7"?>
 <svg>+ADw-svg xmlns:xi+AD0AIg-http://www.w3.org/2001/XInclude+ACIAPgA8-text+AD4APA-xi:include href+AD0AIg./1.txt+ACI parse+AD0AIg-text+ACI-/+AD4APA-/text+AD4APA-/svg+AD4-</svg>
 ```
 The XML declaration is skipped by sanitizer.
-The second SVG UTF-7 encoded root is ignored by sanitizer as simple `#text` and is rendered by `librsvg`.
+The second SVG UTF-7 encoded root is considered by sanitizer as simple `#text` and is rendered by `librsvg`.

-So the full exploit is to list all private files, compose SVG with UTF-7 encoded includes, taking into account that **overflowed text isn't rendered** (play with `font-size`, `textLength`, `transform="scale()"`, etc), post it, render it as PDF, and then parse PDF as text.
+To exploit you need to list all private files, compose SVG with UTF-7 encoded includes, taking into account that **overflowed text isn't rendered** (play with `font-size`, `textLength`, `transform="scale()"`, etc), post it, render it as PDF, and then parse PDF as text.

-See the exploit here: https://github.com/HITB-CyberWeek/hitbsecconf-ctf-2021/blob/main/sploits/svghost/sploit.sh
+See full exploit here: https://github.com/HITB-CyberWeek/hitbsecconf-ctf-2021/blob/main/sploits/svghost/sploit.sh